Hashdex Staking

 About hashdex staking

-The Hashdex Staking Program provides the opportunity to reduce or eliminate fund costs for investors through staking, which contributes to the development and security of blockchain networks.
-This program is built around the same innovative principles that have guided our firm since inception and maintains the highest standards of compliance, security, and risk controls.
+Hashdex’s staking program offers the opportunity to reduce fund costs for investors through staking, which contributes to the development and security of blockchain networks that have this functionality.
+This program is built around the same innovative principles that have guided our company since the beginning and upholds the highest standards of compliance, security, and risk controls.

 Staking